Checksum-Based Storage Implementation

 Filesystem Performance

-Filesystem performance is greatly improved because actions on the filestore are implemented as database transactions, so there is never any need to do a write-lock on the filesystem.
+Filesystem performance is greatly improved because actions on the filestore are implemented as database transactions, so there is no need to do a write-lock on the filesystem.

 Checksum Search